klustria/helidon-mp-ocivault-unittest/Lesson.md

     }
     ```
 15. Run the test by using  `Run->Run CdiBeanFakeTest`  and expect all test results to be successful.
-16. Add a negative junit test method that would simulate a failure
+16. Implement a negative junit test method that would simulate a failure scenario where a non-existent secret is being retrieved.
    ```java
    @Test
    void testUnknownSecret() {